Outsider: Alex Voss

 Speaking of other brewers and distillers, you’re not the only ones in Punta Gorda/Englewood Beach.
 Are you working with other local brewers?

 We love working with other people in the industry.
 By collaborating with local businesses brewing their own beer or alcohol, we’re creating unique, one-of-a-kind products that can only be found here.
-So for examples we’ve worked with Fat Point Brewing and Peace River Beer Company.
+For example, we’ve worked with both Fat Point Brewing and Peace River Beer Company.
 For Fat Point, which is right up the road, we gave them used wooden rum barrels to age their beer in, and they gave us the barrels back to age our rum in.
 This created a beer for them and rum for us that’s unlike anything else either business could produce on their own

 It was a pleasure talking with Alex and we thank him for his time.
-Go online to learn more about Alligator Bay Distillers.
-When looking to open his own distillery, Alex could have chosen anywhere in the world, but picked Punta Gorda/Englewood Beach so he could still enjoy the beautiful outside activities he loves, and that makes him an Outsider.
+Alex could have chosen anywhere in the world to start his distillery, but he chose to open Alligator Bay Distillers in Punta Gorda/Englewood Beach so he could still enjoy the beautiful outside activities he loves, and that makes him an Outsider.
 Maybe you’re an Outsider too?
 If so, we hope you’re inspired to learn more about Punta Gorda/Englewood Beach, where we say, “Outsiders Welcome.”